Branch of an olive tree

 Germany regards its efforts for stability and opportunities in the Palestinian territories, not least, as an expression of its special historical responsibility for the security of Israel.

-Priority areas of cooperation
+Core areas of cooperation

-Cooperation focuses on the following priority areas:
+Cooperation focuses on the following core areas:

-• Sustainable economic development, training and employment promotion
+• Sustainable economic development, training and employment

-The BMZ also supports development projects operated by faith-based agencies, municipalities, non-governmental organisations and the political foundations.
+In addition, the BMZ also supports development projects operated by faith-based agencies, municipalities, non-governmental organisations and the political foundations.

 Blood examination by employees of the national blood bank in Ramallah, with which the German National Metrology Institute cooperates as part of a project to support the national quality infrastructure.